microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 In the last decades, X-ray microcomputed tomography (microCT) gained recognition as a non-destructive 3D imaging technique for bone morphology [@doi:10.3389/fendo.2015.00122].
 Due to the inherently low difference in X-ray absorption levels between vessels and different soft tissues, it is not easily feasible to distinguish such structures within the bone.
 To unambiguously detect vasculature within bone it is thus necessary to instill the vessels with either a contrast agent or use a casting method to otherwise fill the blood vessels.
+Another alternative to detect vessels within bone is synchrotron-radiation based tomography, specifically employing phase contrast-tomography [@doi:10.3389/fphys.2017.00769].
+Albeit its potential, synchrotron-radiation based tomography is not as easily attainable for most preclinical researchers as microCT and has severe drawbacks in terms of visualized sample volume.

 Currently, existing protocols for imaging the vasculature within the bone via vascular replica have drawbacks, like showing disjoint vascular components or completely missing vascular segments [@doi:10.1002/jemt.20720; @doi:10.1038/s41598-017-13632-5].
 The minor contrast difference between the perfusion agent used to generate the vascular network replica and the mineralized bone makes it problematic to distinguish bone tissue and vasculature.
 To enable proper visualization and segmentation of vasculature within bone tissue, decalcifying the bone samples has become practically a standard method [@doi:10.1038/s41598-017-13632-5; @doi:10.1016/j.bone.2011.09.051].